 Gentle exfoliation helps to remove the dirt accumulated in these tiny eruptions, thereby getting rid of the ugly milia.

-5. Fenugreek – Excellent Home Remedies for Milia
+5. Fenugreek is an Excellent Home Remedy for Milia

 - Fenugreek leaves